 BOP Drug Abuse Programs (DAP) Contract (base year plus four subsequent option years)

 TASK I: Drug Education (DE; Lead- Y. Yang) – This can be perceived as a “primer” for other programs; individuals are required to complete DE if they meet the criteria.
 DE is a 12-15hr psychoeducational program that addresses the cycle of drug use and crime, offers a compelling perspective on the consequences of continued drug use, and introduces available treatment options.
-For the base year, the proposed evaluation will target two primary objectives: (1) assess participant knowledge acquisition; and (2) determine if participants are more likely than non-participants to request drug treatment.
+For the first research phase, the evaluation targets two primary objectives: (1) assess participant knowledge acquisition; and (2) determine if participants are more likely than non-participants to request subsequent drug treatment.

 TASK II: Non-Residential Drug Abuse Program (NRDAP; Lead- R. Proffitt) – The purpose of NRDAP is to afford all individuals with a self-reported drug problem the opportunity to receive substance use treatment, guided by an individualized treatment plan.
 The cognitive-behavioral treatment (CBT) protocol is designed to be completed over 12-14 weeks of group therapy.
-The base year evaluation of the NRDAP will address three primary objectives, (1) to determine what percentage of those who participated in the NRDAP unit-based component completed the required treatment hours, (2) an assessment of NRDAP unit-based graduates who completed NRDAP compared to those who did not complete the program and (3) compare NRDAP graduates with individuals who were eligible for NRDAP but did not participate in the program.
+The initial evaluation of the NRDAP will address three primary objectives utilizing archival data, (1) to determine what percentage of those who participated in the NRDAP unit-based component completed the required treatment hours, (2) an assessment of NRDAP unit-based graduates who completed NRDAP compared to those who did not complete the program and (3) compare NRDAP graduates with individuals who were eligible for NRDAP but did not participate in the program.

 TASK III: Residential Drug Abuse Program (RDAP; Lead- W. Lehman) – RDAPs are located in a separate unit away from the general population and are present in more than half of BOP’s facilities.
-This program is based on Cognitive Behavioral Therapy (CBT) models incorporated in modified therapeutic communities.
-The evaluation of the RDAP will address three primary objectives: (1) determine what percentage of RDAP participants complete the program; (2) assessment of RDAP graduates who have accessed follow-up services compared to those who did not complete RDAP, which is aimed at identifying predictors of program completion and behavioral change; and (3) an examination of the discriminating characteristics (e.g., risk level) of the program participants who complete the Community Treatment Services (CTS) reentry component of RDAP in a Residential Reentry Center (RRC) or Home Confinement.
+This program is based on Cognitive Behavioral Therapy (CBT) models incorporated in modified therapeutic communities and generally comprises 500 hours of programming in a 9-month curriculum.
+The evaluation of the RDAP will address these primary objectives: (1) determine what percentage of RDAP participants complete the program; (2) identify predictors of program completion and behavioral change; (3) examine post-RDAP outcomes including institutional adjustment and recidivism; (4) examine access of follow-up services for RDAP completers and non-completers; and (5)examine participation and completion of the Community Treatment Services (CTS) reentry component of RDAP in a Residential Reentry Center (RRC) or Home Confinement.

 TASK IV: Medically Assisted Treatment (MAT; Lead- J. Pankow) is used to treat substance use disorders as well as sustain recovery and prevent overdose.
-The primary aims for the base year MAT study will focus on (1) examining program fidelity, (2) program placement, and (3) medications, dose, and adherence.
-The goal of the current MAT evaluation is to provide the Bureau with evidence of program effectiveness to support improvements in curricula, treatment protocols, program operations, and oversight, and more proximately (using results from the base year study) to inform the development of the analytic plans for subsequent evaluations in 2-5 yrs.
+The primary aims for the initial MAT evaluation will focus on (1) examining program fidelity, (2) program placement, and (3) medications, dose, and adherence.
+The goal of the current MAT evaluation is to provide the Bureau with evidence of program effectiveness to support improvements in curricula, treatment protocols, program operations, and oversight, and more proximately, using results from this initial evaluation to inform the development of the analytic plans for evaluations in subsequent years.

 TASK V: Multiple Program Participation (MPP; Lead- G. Joe) – An evaluation of multiple program participation – participation in two or more drug programs – to consider the interactional and additive effects of multiple program participation.
 The primary objective for this program evaluation will examine program participation by comparing subsamples with an untreated comparison group to identify predictors of behavioral change.